GIPSA and the Marketplace

 These victories were short-lived as GIPSA announced the final rules would not include the price fixing measures.
 Before the watered-down final rule could even be published, the Congress, in November 2011, defunded the implementation of most of the rules through an appropriations rider.
 Shortly thereafter, in frustration, Dudley Butler resigned his administrator position at GIPSA.
 Through 2015, the Congress was successful in passing defund riders in the appropriations bill, successfully blocking any marketplace protections for family farmers.

-On December 14, 2016, new GIPSA Farmer Fair Practices Rules were released, and OCM is calling on every supporter of family farmers and open and just markets to sign our letter of support to President-elect Trump and his Administration.
-We also urge you to comment on these rules in the Federal Register.
-USDA is accepting comments until 2/21/17, so please voice your support today.
+On December 14, 2016, new GIPSA Farmer Fair Practices Rules were released, and OCM is calling on every supporter of family farmers and open and just markets to comment on these rules in the Federal Register.
+USDA is accepting comments until 3/24/17, so please voice your support today.

 The fight for justice and freedom is never a sprint; it is a never-ending marathon, and we must continue the fight.